 - There is no observer coverage in the WA fishery; independent observer coverage of trawl fisheries in NT indicates interactions with sawfish, dolphins and hammerhead sharks although it is unlikely that catch levels are contributing to further declines in these species.

 - In NT the expansion of the trawl sector of the fishery since 2011 is of concern due to potential impacts on marine habitat and protected species.
 Habitat type is largely unknown; however the area trawled is small.

-- Fishery reforms in QLD and management actions in the NT should address issues of concern in those jurisdictions.
+- Fishery management improvements in the NT should address issues of concern in those jurisdictions.

 Note: A minor portion is trawl caught in a fishery based in WA’s Pilbara.
 Saddletail snapper caught from this fishery would receive a red, ‘Say No’ rating due to ongoing dolphin deaths as bycatch.

 - NT Demersal Fishery, Timor Reef Fishery, Coastal Line Fishery (1,750t 2015)